-There is no water available for licensing within these assessment points.
+There is water available for licensing within these assessment points.
 This means that:

-- Licences for non-consumptive abstractions would be considered. - Any new licences will be issued with appropriate HOF conditions. - Any new licences will be subject to the requirements of the Habitats Regulations, as well as the above, which may mean more stringent restrictions than set out in the CAMS.
+• New licences will be issued, with HOF conditions where appropriate.

-For existing licences:
+There are SACs within the CAMS area which are water dependent.
+Therefore we will need to take into account requirements of the Habitats Regulations, where appropriate, which may mean more stringent restrictions than set out in the CAMS.